 Gain insight into the latest innovations in healthcare service delivery, information technology, and medical devices, hearing from leading entrepreneurs and making investment decisions.

-International Business Development (IBD) explores the issues of conducting business in an international context, with a three-week project, typically in a developing economy, and with clients that have included the Seva Foundation, Population Services International, and Novartis.
+International Business Development (IBD) explores the issues of conducting business in an international context, with a three-week project, typically in a developing economy, and with clients such as the Seva Foundation, Population Services International, and Novartis.

 In Social Sector Solutions, students develop skills and knowledge in problem solving, management consulting, and nonprofit organizations in partnership with McKinsey & Company coaches.
 Previous clients have included the Ellen Meadows Prosthetic Hand Foundation, the UCSF/UCB Joint Medical Program, and the SF Council on Child Abuse Prevention.